Learning Weakly Convex Regularizers for Convergent Image-Reconstruction Algorithms: Design of a Learnable and Provably 1-Weakly Convex Regularizer for Denoising

 where $\mathrm{Pad}_{\sqrt{d}}$ zero-pads $\mat K_{\mat U^T \mat U}$ into a $(\sqrt{d}\times \sqrt{d})$ image.
-We rely on \eqref{eq:convspectrum} to estimate $\|\mat U\|\simeq \max (\mathrm{spec}(\mat U^T \mat U))$ during training since it is efficient to compute. \item Subsequently, when evaluating a trained WCRR-NN model, the true $\|\mat U\|$ is computed with high precision using the power method (1000 steps).
+We rely on \eqref{eq:convspectrum} to estimate $\|\mat U\|\simeq \max (\mathrm{spec}(\mat U^T \mat U))$ during training since it is efficient to compute and can be incorporated into the computational graph of the computation of $\boldsymbol{\nabla}R$. \item {\textbf{Test stage}:} Subsequently, when evaluating a trained WCRR-NN model, the true $\|\mat U\|$ is computed with high precision using the power method (1000 steps).
 This firm normalization guarantees the $1$-weak convexity of the underlying $R$ (up to numerical imprecision). \end{itemize} \paragraph{Implicit-Differentiation} The learning of the proximal denoiser comes with the challenge that $D_{\param(\sigma)}$ depends implicitly on $\boldsymbol{\theta}$.
 As shown in the deep-equilibrium (DEQ) framework \cite{BKK2019}, it is possible to compute the Jacobian $J_{\param} D_{\param(\sigma)}$ of the denoiser with respect to the parameters via implicit differentiation.
-For this purpose, two steps are required. \begin{itemize} \item \textbf{Image Denoising.} First, given a noisy input $\vec y^m$, one needs to perform the forward pass, which consists in the computation of $\hat{\vec x} = D_{\param(\sigma^m)}(\vec y^m)$.
-The deployed AGD is run until the relative change of norm between consecutive iterates is lower than $\num{e-4}$. \item \textbf{Gradient Computation.} We use the DEQ implementation introduced in \cite{BKK2019} and now briefly discuss the general concept within our setting.
+For this purpose, two steps are required. \begin{itemize} \item {\textbf{Image denoising}:} First, given a noisy input $\vec y^m$, one needs to perform the forward pass, which consists in the computation of $\hat{\vec x} = D_{\param(\sigma^m)}(\vec y^m)$.
+The deployed AGD is run until the relative change of norm between consecutive iterates is lower than $\num{e-4}$. \item {\textbf{Gradient computation}:} We use the DEQ implementation introduced in \cite{BKK2019} and now briefly discuss the general concept within our setting.
 The differentiability of $R$ implies that the denoised images satisfy

 where the dependence on $\sigma$ is dropped for clarity and the dependence on $\boldsymbol{\theta}$ is made explicit.
 The application of the implicit-function theorem for \eqref{eq:optimality} leads to